How do braces work?

-Braces use gentle, constant pressure to move teeth into their proper positions slowly, over time.
-Since they are attached to the teeth, they work around the clock, including during sleep.
-Although there are many “parts” to braces, the two most important elements are the brackets that are attached to each tooth, and the archwire that connects each bracket.
+Braces use gentle, constant pressure to move teeth into their proper positions gradually over time.
+Since they are attached to the teeth, braces work around the clock, even during sleep.
+Although there are many “parts” to braces, the two most important parts are the brackets that are attached to each tooth and the archwire that connects them.

 During certain phases of treatment, patients may be asked to wear elastics.
 These small rubber bands attach to hooks on certain teeth and exert a force that creates just the right amount of pressure to move teeth in specific ways.
 In order for this force to remain constant, elastics must be worn as directed and changed several times a day.